 I’m not saying you can or can’t ask God to throw you a confirmation bone, but I knew in that moment, that He had already confirmed it in my spirit.
 More than once.
 God had already given me plenty of confirmation that when I began work that following month, I would not have the worry of Sophia choking on her nasal feeding tube.
 I knew exactly what He meant.
 It would completely be gone.

 We had already spent five weeks in one of the top feeding clinics and, although we did make progress, we still were no where near getting rid of that feeding tube.
 It provided a means of nutrition for Sophia, keeping her growing… keeping her alive.
 Oh, but how I hated it.
-I hated that the tape covered, and would often tear up, her sweet face.
-I hated that it made her choke, at times.
-I hated that it made her throw up most days.
+I hated that the tape covered, and would often rip skin off, her sweet little face.
+I hated that it made her choke constantly.
+I hated that it made her vomit most days.
 I hated that it brought looks of sympathy from onlookers.
 I hated that it got clogged.
 I hated that it was a leash to abnormal.
 I hated it.
 Yet, it was keeping her alive.

 That night, God gave me the confirmation that I so desperately pleaded for.
 He also left me with some other insight.

-Sure enough, the next month, a few days before I started working again, Sophia’s feeding tube came out for the last time.
+Sure enough, the next month, four days before I started working again, Sophia’s feeding tube came out for the last time.
 Even with all the confirmation, I still struggled on whether to keep it out or not.
-I look back and wonder how I could possibly question it, but it’s so different when you’re in it and the enemy is tackling you with fear, trying so hard to keep you from confidence in God’s promises.
+I look back and wonder how I could possibly question it.
+It’s so different when you’re in it though, and the enemy is tackling you with fear, trying so hard to keep you from confidence in God’s promises.

 It will ALWAYS be something, if you let it.
 Your joy is in Him.
 Seriously.
 Wherever you are, whatever you might think you need for it to be better, you are wrong.
 He is what you need more of.
 Finding joy in your journey is what will free you from the “I’ll be happy when” syndrome.

 Do you dream big?
 Good.
 Now, dream bigger.
-Blow that ceiling off what your mind tries to limit what’s “possible” in this life…. but do not, I repeat, do not, let your joy live there.
+Blow that ceiling off of what your mind thinks is “possible” in this life…. but do not, I repeat, do NOT, let your joy live there.
 Your joy is here and now… during your financial struggle, during your troubled marriage, during your bout of depression, during your child on a ventilator… wherever you’re at.
 There is joy there because God is there.

-Yes, we’re human and hard moments are there.
-That is absolutely okay to have them and acknowledge them but don’t let your eyes rest there.
-Rise them up to who God is and what He says He has for you; who He says He is even IN the storm.
+Yes, hard moments or seasons can be challenging.
+That is absolutely okay to acknowledge that but don’t let your eyes rest there.
+Raise them up to who God is and what He says He has for you; who He says He is even IN the storm.

-When I start to be plagued with any “I’ll be happy when…” thoughts, I start with gratitude, listing the things that the enemy has so sneakily steered my eyes away from.
+When I start to be plagued with any “I’ll be happy when…” thoughts, I interrupt with gratitude, listing the things that the enemy has so sneakily steered my eyes away from.

 “Thank you, Lord, for _________… and _________…. and _________…. and _________…”